Sister Ida Know

 "Because of the long-term relationship between Tiger's Pictionary and The San Diego Sisters, and because I love the Mission of the San Diego House and its ongoing support of the greater San Diego LGBTQ community, I offered The Sisters this continued opportunity to raise funds for their minimal overhead, and for their own charity recipients, even during the Covid-19 shutdown period.
 I want them to continue the great work they do in our community."

-"We are now doing limited fundraising for The San Diego Sisters only; still on the first Wednesday of every month to keep with tradition."
+"We are now doing limited fundraising for The San Diego Sisters only.

 It's a Guard Thing!